pugnascotia/spring-react-boilerplate/README.md

 Execute `mvn` if you have Maven already installed, or `./mvnw` if you don't.
-You'll need [Java8 installed](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) either way at a minimum version of `1.8.0_65`.
+You'll need [Java8 installed](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) either way at a *MINIMUM* version of `1.8.0_65`.
 Older versions have a bug that makes rendering brutally slow.
 Note that since React is not thread-safe, Spring is configured to use a script engine per thread, and each one will have to load the bundle when it initialised.
 You may want to load the website a few times to make sure all the threads are initialised.

-To run the frontend in hot-module reloading mode:
+To run the frontend in hot-module reloading mode, switch to another terminal and execute:

     cd src/main/app
     yarn start

+Now when you edit your files, the changes will be loaded in your browser automatically and, where possible, be applied without losing the application's current state.

 ## Conventions

 Controllers that render views are suffixed with `Controller`.
-REST endpoints are suffixed with `Resource`, and handle requests under `/api`.
+REST endpoints are suffixed with `Resource` and handle requests under `/api`.

-## Testing the Webpack bundle
+## Testing the Webpack bundle / render function

 In order to preempt runtime errors with Nashorn loading the bundle, a test script is executed by Maven during the `test-compile` phase, located at `src/test/js/react-renderer/test.js`.
-If this script fails, you can diagnose the problem
+If this script fails, you can diagnose the problem by running:
-by:

-* Running a debug build with `npm run debug`.
-This runs Webpack in a production mode but without uglification.
-* Run the script again: `jjs src/test/js/test_bundle.js`
-* Look at the line in the bundle from the stacktrace and figure out the problem.
+    DEBUG=true mvn test-compile

+This will rebuild the webpack bundle without minification, which should make the cause of any error clearer.

 It's easy to create a bundle that's broken on the server by including code that expects a DOM - and that includes the Webpack style loader.
 This is the root of